 Indigenous Entrepreneur | Social Impacter | Author | Orator

-Sharon is a Métis, Cree Entrepreneur, originally from Treaty 6 Territory in Edmonton, Alberta on Turtle Island.
+Sharon is a Cree/Métis Entrepreneur, originally from Treaty 6 Territory in Edmonton, Alberta on Turtle Island.
 As an Indigenous person, she was not raised knowing anything about her culture, and as such has spent much of her adult life running away from who she truly is.
-She was raised in a home fraught with poverty, abuse, alcoholism, combined with an unknowing of where she belonged.
-Her path as an Indigenous woman has been to reconcile that unknown story and come to terms with her ancestry.
+She was raised in a home fraught with poverty, abuse, and alcoholism, combined with not knowing of where she belonged.
+Her path as an Indigenous woman has been reconciling that unknown story and coming to terms with her ancestry.
 She has spent the last fifteen years immersed in Indigenous teachings, embracing her identity and remembering her innate ways of being.
-She lives on the traditional, ancestral and unceded territories of the Snuneymuxw and Snaw-naw-as First Nations of the Coast Salish People on Vancouver Island, BC.
-She is a proud mom to two children who are also in University and she loves to spend time in nature, with all her relations and friends.
+She lives on the traditional, ancestral, and unceded territories of the Snaw'naw'as First Nations of the Coast Salish People on Vancouver Island, BC.
+She is a proud mom to two children who are attending University, and loves to spend time in nature with all her relations and friends.

 PowHERhouse Braid Partner, WE GATHER Co-Host, and an Amplify Auntie

 Sharon Marshall offers HOPE by Helping Other People Excel.
-She is the Founder and Lead Executive Officer (LEO) of Cree8iv Collaboration Inc dba DEVA Training & Staffing Solutions, drawing from 30+ years of experience in administration, as well as 15+ years of experience providing remote administrative, creative, and technical support to executives globally.
+She is the Founder and CEO of Cree8iv Collaboration Inc dba DEVA Training & Staffing Solutions, drawing from 30+ years of experience in administration, as well as 15+ years of experience providing remote administrative, creative, and technical support to executives globally.
 She leverages her skills and passions in speaking, writing, training, and facilitation to empower Indigenous women to realize their brilliance by providing training in public speaking and presentation skills, digital literacy, digital skills, and women's leadership.
 She also works with settler organizations to help them decolonize their business practices as a certified Cultivating Safe Spaces Facilitator.